archi-jusi/s3_cost_overview_serverless/README.md

 - Serverless if possible
 - Infrastructure as to be deployed using Terraform

-:warning: The tools need to still be efficient and get the result in seconds even with millions or billions of file.
+:warning: The tools need to be very fast and efficient and get the result in seconds even with millions or billions of file.

 ### Architecture - evaluation of the different solution

-The architecture step will be to evaluate the solution available and to analyse the pros and cons to see which direction will be the best to take.
+The architecture step will be to evaluate the different solution available and to analyse the pros and cons to choose the best solution available.
+Each solution has pros and cons.

 1. Use aws CLI or boto3 and directly query S3 (S3 API get_objects_list_v2)

    This is the first solution everyone will think as it's the fastest and easiest way to implement but there is a lot of limitations.
    The drawback is :
    - slow